teropa/failurous-java/README.md

 ## Installation

+Note: If you're using Guice, also see the Integrations section below.

 ### 1. Configure pom.xml

 To integrate Failurous to a Java webapp, first add the Sonatype Nexus repository to your POM and/or Maven settings: